About Me - How I Got Started As A Software Engineer

 First PC and Microsoft Windows Machine (1996)

-This new PC came with new challenges and things to learn, this new Windows thing, tuning the autoexec.bat and config.sys for gaming performance, and very new to me - graphical programming with Visual Basic 3.
-I can't remember if I bought them with my pocket money or if they were given to me, but I do remember reading a few programming books cover to cover (and those things were thick!).
+This new PC came with new challenges and things to learn, including this new Windows thing, tuning the autoexec.bat and config.sys for gaming performance, and - very new to me - graphical programming with Visual Basic 3.
+I am trying to remember if I bought them with my pocket money or if they were given to me.
+Still, I remember reading a few programming books such as the Visual Basic Power Toolkit cover to cover (which were thick!).

 Visual Basic Power Toolkit